How much will my garden cost to design?

 What help can you give, as this is my first garden?

 We can give you a maintenance program.
 When used with the planting plan it will help you look after your new garden month-by-month, suggesting what to prune, how to divide herbaceous plants, etc. Remember, we’re always on the end of the phone if you need us.
-We can also offer a garden maintenance service, see the garden services section of the web site for details.
 Some clients find this particularly useful while their gardening knowledge and skill is developing.
+We can also carry out advisory garden visits at intervals, as required.

 How do we contact you?